 - Limited invoicing features

 If your current accounting software isn’t enough for your business, maybe it’s time to check out Odoo Accounting.
-Odoo is a little different from the accounting software programs we usually review, for a couple of reasons.
+Odoo is a little different from the accounting software we usually review, for a couple of reasons.
 First off, it isn’t a simple bookkeeping tool; it is enterprise resource planning (ERP) software.
 Secondly, Odoo is open-source software — meaning it can be customized and modified to fit your specific business needs.

 Odoo offers over 40 different small business applications, and the software can be hosted online or on-premise.
 These applications, as well as the user-designed add-ons, allow the software to grow alongside your business.
 This review, however, will be focusing specifically on Odoo Accounting.

 Odoo Accounting offers strong accounting with a full chart of accounts, fixed asset management and depreciation, accounts payable, basic reports, and more.
 For key features, such as project management, time tracking, and estimates, you’ll have to buy Odoo’s other applications.
 While this modular pricing model can seem expensive (especially if you’re used to accounting software, such as QuickBooks or Xero), Odoo is far cheaper than most of its ERP competitors.